google/clusterfuzz/docs/setting-up-fuzzing/heartbleed_example.md

 # Finding Heartbleed

+This tutorial will show you how to find [Heartbleed] using libFuzzer and ClusterFuzz.

 - TOC
 {:toc}
 ---

-## Introduction and prerequisites
+## Prerequisites
-This tutorial will show you how to find [Heartbleed] using libFuzzer and ClusterFuzz.

 See the [compiler section] in the libFuzzer and AFL documentation for how to get a working compiler for following along with the examples below.